Delivery

 Overview

-Design-Build Construction is most effective when the facility program, site conditions, and owner goals are translated into a realistic construction sequence early.
-In the Kingwood market, that usually means tailoring the work around industrial campuses, warehouse programs, and owner-occupied commercial facilities while still protecting the broader schedule.
+Design-Build Construction works best when the facility program, site conditions, and owner goals translate into a realistic construction sequence before field mobilization.
+In Kingwood and the Lake Houston market, that sequence must account for industrial campuses, warehouse programs, and owner-occupied commercial facilities while navigating tree preservation, expansive clay soils, post-Harvey drainage requirements, and HOA design review — conditions that add genuine planning complexity to every site in the nine-village footprint.

 What Design-Build Construction Includes

 Design-Build Construction is delivered as part of a broader general contracting responsibility.
-That means the work is not handled as an isolated specialty.
-It is tied directly to schedule logic, procurement control, inspections, trade flow, and owner communication so the overall job keeps moving.
-The scopes below represent the coordination points that matter most in the field.
+That means the work is not handled as an isolated specialty — it is tied directly to schedule logic, procurement control, inspections, trade flow, and owner communication so the overall job keeps moving.
+In Kingwood, that discipline is especially important because HOA coordination, HCFCD drainage review, Beaumont clay slab engineering, and post-Harvey retention standards all introduce obligations that can stall a scope if they are not identified in preconstruction.

 • Integrated design coordination tied to schedule, budget, and field release planning